nextguyover/Confab-Docs/docs/config/index.md

 { .annotate }

 1. Set `false` to disable manual moderation
+2. Overrides above value for anonymous users.
+If `true`, comments created by anonymous accounts will always go to moderation queue.
+If `false`, anonymous comments will follow same rules as authenticated accounts (i.e. value specified above in `ManualModerationEnabled`).
-2. Sets a limit on the maximum number of comments from any user that can be in the [Manual Moderation Queue](../core-functionality/manual-moderation/index.md) at one time.
-This option only applies if `"ManualModerationEnabled": true`.
+3. Sets a limit on the maximum number of comments from any user that can be in the [Manual Moderation Queue](../core-functionality/manual-moderation/index.md) at one time.
+This option only applies if manual moderation is enabled.
 If you have an [Automoderation rule](../core-functionality/auto-moderation/index.md) that sends comments to the Manual Moderation Queue, this limit **will not be respected**.

 ### Edits